 A lot of the resumes that are received by recruitment teams are sent to them via software systems.
 If they come via recruitment systems or job websites, they are usually scanned for keywords.
 It’s unfortunate, but that’s how it is.
 These scanner systems don’t usually pick up the certification logo.
 This means it doesn’t really make any practical difference to these systems if there is a logo there or not.
 Depending on the system, it may actually cause problems on the resume as well.

 So, in short, I don’t think certification logos should be added to resumes.
 The details of the certification should be listed on the resume, without the logo, for the best professional impression.
-I also don’t have my certification logo on my resume.
+I also don’t have my certification logo on my resume, and don’t recommend it in my IT resume course either.

 What do you think?
 Share your thoughts in the section below!